 Instead, we ought to realize that not have qualified for a certain post or gotten into our dream school.
 So, we must continue to work on ourselves until the next opportunity rolls around.

 4. Rationalizing To Mend Bruised Egos

 Ego is a concept introduced by the famous Sigmund Freud.
-Defence mechanism is at the peak when the Ego’s get affected.
+A defense mechanism is at its peak when the Ego’s gets affected.

 “Oh, I didn’t win the contest because the results were rigged”.
 At times like this self-reflection and self-improvement helps to tame this urge.